Use repeated containers to generate layouts from data

 Add field.

-When a value is selected in the single row container, the elements display the details of the selected park.
+When a value is selected in the single row container, the elements display the details of the selected employee.

 Configure an action sequence to display additional information